Lightcord/lc-installer-linux/README.md

 ### Other Linux distributions

-Execute `bash -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/LULI.sh)"`
+Execute `sh -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/LULI.sh)"`

 The installer will present you with a interactive menu